-- Limousines with less than 9 passenger seats; - Decommissioned emergency service vehicles: - Other converted vehicles used for special events
+- Limousines with less than 9 passenger seats; (used solely for weddings) - Decommissioned emergency service vehicles - Other converted vehicles used for special events

 These vehicles can only be licensed by the authority if they have 8 or fewer passenger seats.

 The Authority will have regard to the points below when considering the suitability of the vehicle, to be licensed as a Novelty/Speciality Vehicle.